StanJulia/Stan.jl/README.md

 ## Versions

+### Version 10.4.2

+1. Mainly package updates.
+2. Added an example (function) to duplicate a tmpdir on Windows.
+See `Examples/Bernoulli/bernoulli2.jl`.

 ### Version 10.4.0

 1. Switch to cmdstan.2.32.0 based testing.

 ### Version 10.3.3

-1. Removed direct testing of BridgeStan (as it was removed from StanSample.jl)
+1. Removed direct testing of BridgeStan (as it was removed from StanSample.jl).
 2. Two examples of how to use Bridgestan can be found in PlutoExampleNotebooks.jl (`test_bridgestan.jl`and `bridgestan_stansample_example.jl`) in [above mentioned Github repo](https://github.com/StanJulia/StanExampleNotebooks.jl/tree/main/notebooks/BridgeStan).